gameperson/info/README.md

-# The Roadmap to Intellectual Freedom and Deep Understanding
+# The Roadmap to Intellectual Freedom and Deeper Understanding

 A Comprehensive Exploration of Hidden Truths, Perception, and Reality.

-## Welcome to GamePerson's Info Site
+## Welcome to gameperson's Info Site

 Hello and welcome!